wwwwwwzx/3DSRNGTool/README.md

 - __Soaring Legends__: _Despite that, do you want to fly into the clouds? / Do you want to fly into the gap?
 Yes/No_
 - __Storyline Latios/Latias__: _xxx joined your team!_
 - __Eon Ticket Latios/Latias__: _Hyahhn!_
-- __Primal Kyogre/Groudon__: No dialogue.\*  (Do NOT open the wild view during the delay.
-The delay varies from console and save. and it should be an odd number)
+- __Primal Kyogre/Groudon__: No dialogue.\*  (The delay varies from console and save, and should be an odd number)
 - __Rayquaza__: _Kiiiryarrrarrrarrrraaaashiiiii!!!_ (Tip: Wait until it finishes its movement)
 - __Deoxys__: _The stone tablet before you--!!!_
 - __Regirock, Regice and Registeel__: No dialogue.\*
 - __Regigigas__: _Zut zutt!_
 - __Starters(Gen 2/4/5)__: _Yes, that one from the xxx region._
 - __Wrumple__: No dialogue.\* Wait after the second step in grass.
 The encounter will happen at the 3rd steps in grass.
-Press arrow key or use circle pad to run to it.
+Press arrow key to run to it.
 - __Cosplay Pikachu__: _You'll really, really, really stand out if you two go on stage with matching costumes!_
 - __Castform/Sharpedo/Carmerupt/Gift eggs(Wynaut/Togepi)__: _xxx recieved xxx._
 - __Beldum__: _xxx obtained a Beldum_